|Musharraf has been a key ally of George Bush and his ‘war on terror’ [File: EPA]|

 But despite this initially frosty response, Musharraf’s presidency has benefited greatly from his close ties with Washington.

-After the September 11 attacks, Pakistan became a key ally of the Bush administration in its “war on terror” and Musharraf launched a major crackdown on perceived religious extremists, particularly in the country’s rugged northwest.
+After attacks on the United States on September 11, 2001, Pakistan became a key ally of the Bush administration in its “war on terror” and Musharraf launched a major crackdown on perceived religious extremists, particularly in the country’s rugged northwest.

 That policy has caused some in Pakistan’s remote provinces to label him a traitor.

 Shortly after the coup in 1999 Musharraf consolidated his grip on power by requiring all judges to swear a new oath of allegiance to the military.
 Many stood down in protest.

 The supreme court, now filled with loyalists, had declared new elections were to be held by October 2002.
 Prior to those general elections, Musharraf held a referendum on April 30 that extended his presidential term by five years after the vote in October.

 The referendum was boycotted by opposition parties claiming that the vote was rigged.
 They then virtually paralysed the national legislature for over a year.

 The president had said he would remove his uniform at the end of 2004, but repeatedly postponed the move, only stepping down as the head of the military on November 28, 2007.

 In his memoirs he explains the decision to go back on his word: “Removing my uniform would dilute my authority and command when both were required the most.
 Therefore I decided to go against my word.”

 Musharraf has said he will stand down as president if he ever loses popular support in Pakistan.